-- size of the patient population and process for identifying subjects; - design of the trial protocol; - eligibility and exclusion criteria; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of gene therapy-based approaches to treatment of diseases; - availability of competing therapies and clinical trials; - severity of the disease under investigation;

-- availability of genetic testing for potential patients; - proximity and availability of clinical trial sites for prospective subjects; - ability to obtain and maintain subject consent; - risk that enrolled subjects will drop out before completion of the trial; - patient referral practices of physicians; and - ability to monitor subjects adequately during and after treatment.
+- size of the patient population and process for identifying subjects; - design of the trial protocol; - eligibility and exclusion criteria; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of gene therapy-based approaches to treatment of diseases; - availability of competing therapies and clinical trials; - severity of the disease under investigation; - availability of genetic testing for potential patients; - proximity and availability of clinical trial sites for prospective subjects; - ability to obtain and maintain subject consent; - risk that enrolled subjects will drop out before completion of the trial; - patient referral practices of physicians; and - ability to monitor subjects adequately during and after treatment.

 Our current product candidates are being developed to treat rare conditions.
-We plan to seek initial regulatory approvals in the United States and, subsequently, the European Union.
 We may not be able to initiate or continue clinical trials if we cannot enroll a sufficient number of eligible patients to participate in the clinical trials required by regulatory authorities.
+We may need to expand the conduct of our clinical trials to foreign countries so that we may be better able to access and enroll subjects.
 Our ability to successfully initiate, enroll and complete a clinical trial in any foreign country is subject to numerous risks unique to conducting business in foreign countries, including: